geotools/geotools/docs/user/library/jts/dim9.rst

 .. |-p| replace:: -p

-We have an intuitive idea of what a dimension is, for point set theory it is going to act as a number summarising the shape of a geometry.
+We have an intuitive idea of what a dimension is, for point set theory it is going to act as a number summarizing the shape of a geometry.

 ========= ======================= =======================================
 Shape     Dimension               Non-empty